 In Erie, LECOM, through its partners at Millcreek Community Hospital and Medical Associates of Erie, provides excellent general health care services for students with no co-pay using the Highmark Blue Cross/Blue Shield Community Blue student insurance coverage.
-All students are required to carry the student policy unless covered by a parent's or spouse's insurance. (see Section 4.3.5).
-If a student's family physician is not in the area or not available, students requiring more immediate attention may opt to visit the Family Practice of Dr. Mark Baker on the Erie campus or the Plaza 38 Medical Center near the Erie campus...
+If a student's family physician is not in the area or not available, students requiring more immediate attention may opt to visit the Family Practice of Dr. Mark Baker on the Erie campus at 200 West Grandview Blvd. or the Plaza 38 Medical Center located at 2010 W. 38th Street near the Erie campus.